List of people from the Metropolitan Borough of Wigan

-This is a list of people from Wigan, in North West England.
-The demonym of Wigan is Wiganer; however, this list may include people from the wider Metropolitan Borough of Wigan—from Ashton-in-Makerfield, Hindley, Ince-in-Makerfield, Atherton, Leigh, Tyldesley, and other areas in the borough.
+This is a list of people from the English village of Wigan and people live in and born in Wigan.

+The demonym of Wigan is Wiganers; however, this list may include people from the wider Metropolitan Borough of Wigan—from Ashton-in-Makerfield, Hindley, Ince-in-Makerfield, Atherton, Leigh, Tyldesley, and other areas in the borough.
+The demonym is also Wiganians.
 This list is arranged alphabetically by surname: